 Highly Cited PapersOur group was founded in 1988 by Klaus Schulten.
-His publications with the group (1988 - 2012) have been cited over 34,973 times (ISI) and all of his publications (1972 - 2012) have been cited 59,446 times (Google citation profile) as of April 2013.
+His publications with the group (1988 - 2016) have been cited over 56,000 times (ISI, August 2015) and all of his publications (1972 - 2016) have been cited over 86,000 times (Google citation profile) as of March 2016.
 The hundred most highly cited publications are listed below with descriptions of the associated scientific discoveries or technology developments.

 VMD - Visual